How To Clean Roomba - Detailed Cleaning iRobot Roomba

 iRobot recommends replacing the wheel every 12 months.

-The most difficult part of the whole process is to simply find where the sensors are.
+The most difficult part of the whole process is simply finding where the sensors are.
 Refer to your user manual for this.
 All models will have two sensors: cliff sensors and floor tracking sensors.
 A select few robots will come with an iAdapt™ localization camera.

 How to Reset Roomba

-Bring your robot back to its charger and dock it.
-Wait for a while until the CLEAN button turns green again.
-This is an indication that the reset process has finished and you can use your robot again as normal.
+• Bring your robot back to its charger and dock it.
+Wait until the CLEAN button turns green — that's your sign the reset is done.

-That’s how to clean a Roomba robot vacuum cleaner!
-While the entire thing may sound laborious, it’s not.
-You can actually do everything explained above in less than an hour once you’re familiar with the process!
+That's everything you need to know about how to clean Roomba from top to bottom.
+While the entire thing may sound laborious, it's not.
+You can actually do everything explained above in less than an hour once you're familiar with the process!